 New features, you say?

 Currently we are quite busy with introducing a modern data processing backend, free-to-use for all of you fine GameAnalytics users.
 Even so, we found the time to add some powerful new toys for you to play with.
-We are introducing 2 new platform features called Command Center & Experiments (AB testing).
+We are introducing a new features called Command Center.

-Essentially, they’ll allow you to control your game from within GameAnalytics and (in Experiments) analyse what changes produce optimal results.
+Essentially, it will allow you to control your game from within GameAnalytics.
 All of this in real-time, without having to update a single line of code on the App stores!

 How it works + documentation